PlaatSoft has released a next version of PlaatBattery.

 Now project will be build and all unit tests are automatic run.

-# Create Project (Private GitHub REPO)
+# Create GitHub REPO Access key

 Goto GitHub UI